1984 DFB-Pokal semi-finals: Special occurrences

 Midway through the second half, there was unrest within Bremen's fan blocks, which was located behind the goal of Gladbach keeper Ulrich Sude.
 During the game, an object was thrown onto the pitch, which released smoke.
-Initially the object was thought to be a smoke bomb, but after Wolfgang Sidka and Uwe Rahn collapsed, and goalkeeper Sude contaminated by the smoke, the game had to be stopped for a few minutes.
+Initially the object was thought to be a smoke bomb, but after Wolfgang Sidka, Uwe Rahn and goalkeeper Sude were contaminated by the smoke, the game had to be stopped for a few minutes.
 On the pitch there were scuffles between players and coaches of both teams, triggered by Michael Frontzeck bumping into Bremen coach Otto Rehhagel, who had rushed onto the field, worried about Sidka.
 Referee Hontheim had to calm the situation.
 Meanwhile, the smoke was determined to be tear gas, which even began to affect the spectators.
 The police marched into Bremen's block and arrested several people.
 After the final whistle, Bremen's sporting director Wilfried Lemke protested against the validity of the match, but he withdrew, as both teams were affected by the incident.